Judge Serena R. Murillo -- United States District Court, Central District of California

 Chambers Contact

+I.E. Communications with Chambers.
 Neither counsel nor a party shall initiate contact with the Court or its Chambers staff by telephone or any other improper ex parte means.
-Preferred method: email at SRM_chambers@cacd.uscourts.gov.
-Counsel must copy all parties on any such email.
-Inquiries regarding status of submitted motions, stipulations, or proposed orders will not be responded to unless pending more than 90 days.
+Counsel may contact the CRD with appropriate inquiries.
+Contacting the CRD to inquire about the status of a ruling or to continue a proceeding is not appropriate.
+The preferred method of communication with the CRD is by email at SRM_chambers@cacd.uscourts.gov.
+Counsel must copy all parties on any such email. [murillo-serena | chambers_contact_restrictions]

 Discovery Referral